backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 > For physics simulation, articulations in the form of hinges and joints as well as collisions shapes of objects in the form of bounding volumes etc. are important.

+### What should an ideal object dataset look like?

 Collision Shapes: https://www.toptal.com/game/video-game-physics-part-ii-collision-detection-for-solid-objects
 STL format explanation https://all3dp.com/what-is-stl-file-format-extension-3d-printing/

 #### Authors